 The appraisals may be adjusted by management for qualitative reasons and estimated liquidation expenses.
 Management's assumptions may include consideration of location and occupancy of the property and current economic conditions.
-At December 31, 2019 and 2018, to account for these factors, negative adjustments to the appraisal value between 15-20 percent were made and liquidation expenses of 6 percent were assumed.
+At December 31, 2020 and 2019, to account for these factors, negative adjustments to the appraisal value between 15-20 percent (weighted average of 15.9%) were made and liquidation expenses of 6 percent were assumed.